Chris-McElroy/aoc2020/README.md

-# aoc2020
-my solutions for advent of code 2020
+# advent of code 2020
 first 50* year!

 built in swift 5 using xcode 12.3